kfmike/InputVisualizer/README.md

 # InputVisualizer

 View your PC gamepad and classic retro console controller inputs in an entirely new way.
-InputVisualizer allows you to see your controller input graphically over time, including lenghth press and button mashing frequency.
+InputVisualizer allows you to see your controller input graphically over time, including press duration and button mash frequency.
 Useful for speedrunners and streamers alike.

 **Features**